ubermachine/AlgorithmsInJavascript/Sorting/BubbleSort/README.md

 ## Bubble sort
-### It is one of the simplest sorting algorithm with average complexity of (n^2) which means its its efficiency decreases dramatically  while performing operation on huge dataset.
+### It is one of the simplest sorting algorithm with average complexity of (n^2) which means its efficiency decreases dramatically  while performing operation on huge dataset.

 ![wikipedia](https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif)